lfex/ltest/README.md

-The Selenium macros available in ``include/ltest-se-macros.lfe`` and the Selenium functions in ``src/ltest-se.lfe`` are generated with [kla](https://github.com/lfex/kla), and have thus taken advantage of the feature that converts underscores to dashes: functions defined in the Erlang webdriver code base will appear in ltest with dashes, not underscores.
+The Selenium macros available in ``include/ltest-se-macros.lfe`` and the Selenium functions in ``src/ltest-se.lfe`` are generated with [kla](https://github.com/lfex/kla), and have thus taken advantage of the feature that converts underscores in the Erlang source library to dashes in the wrapped LFE library.

 #### Example Selenium Usage [&#x219F;](#table-of-contents)